Start Building Your AI Agents in Minutes!

 Prescriptive Analysis: What Should We Do?

-The most advanced form of data analysis, prescriptive analysis, goes beyond predicting future outcomes to recommending actions.
+Prescriptive analysis goes beyond predicting future outcomes to recommending actions.
 It combines insights from descriptive, diagnostic, and predictive analysis to suggest optimal decisions.
 For instance, a manufacturing company might use prescriptive analysis to determine the best production schedule to meet demand while minimizing costs.

 Statistical analysis uses mathematical techniques to identify patterns, relationships, and trends within datasets.
 It’s a versatile approach that can be applied across various types of analysis.
 For example, regression analysis can help determine the relationship between advertising spend and sales volume.